-I was working with an outside marketing consultant who was brought on board to work one-on-one with me on a long-term campaign designed to expand the company from one location to three over the course of an aggressively short period of time.
+I was working with an old-school marketing consultant who was brought on board to work with me on a long-term campaign designed to grow the company in an aggressively short period of time.

-We performed all sorts of fancy SWOT analyses, re-envisioned the company’s core messaging, devised our plan of attack, and began rolling it out…when it happened.
+We performed all sorts of fancy SWOT analyses, re-worked the company’s brand positioning, re-designed the company’s core messaging, devised our plan of attack, and began rolling it out…when it happened.

 I was instructed to develop a direct mail letter campaign.

 A direct mail letter campaign that followed a very old school, archaic, formulaic approach, including an opening line that began with, “Did you know that ________________________?”

 I choked on my Lean Cuisine.
 (It was 2006, after all.)

 Judging by the name of this blog, you can probably tell that “old school, “archaic,” and “formulaic” are three of my longest-standing arch nemeses.

 How could I write such a thing in good faith!?
 Didn’t they know what they were asking me to do!?
 BETRAY the scared saint of creativity in the name of….cliché and hackneyed?
 How would I explain my actions to the good people of……okay, well, there were no good people to explain my actions to.
 But, whatever.
 I was on a roll.

 Alas, my creative genes came accompanied by a set of obedient ones, and so, I had no choice but to obey.
 BUT—not before I convinced the team to let me perform a series of split tests, where I would rewrite a second variation of the same letter, essentially saying the same thing, but in a new way.
 An Ashified way.
 (As it would later become known).